-- 10. (1) Unless otherwise provided for in these Standing Orders or Parliament otherwise directs, the order of business shall be as follows:-
+10. -(1) Unless otherwise provided for in these Standing Orders or Parliament otherwise directs, the order of business shall be as follows:-

 - (a) Election of Speaker.

 - (b) Formal entry of Speaker.

 - (c) Oaths of Allegiance and Affirmations.

 - (d) Appointment of person to exercise functions of office of President.

 - (e) President's Address.

 - (f) Messages from the President.

 - (g) Election of Deputy Speaker.

 - (h) Announcements by the Speaker.

 - (i) Tributes.

 - (j) Obituary speeches.

 - (k) Presentation of Papers.

-- (1) Petitions.
+- (l) Petitions.

-- (m) Questions to Ministers(2) and other Members.
+- (m) Questions to $Ministers^{(4)}$ and other Members.

 - (n) Ministerial statements.

-- (o) Requests for leave to move the adjournment of Parliament on matters of urgent public importance. - (p) Personal explanations. - (q) Introduction of Government Bills. - (r) Business motions moved by Ministers(2). - (s) Motions for leave to bring in Bills by private Members. - (t) Motions, with or without notice, complaining of a breach of privilege or affecting the powers and privileges of Parliament or relating to a report of the Committee of Privileges. - (u) Public business(5). - (2) Parliament may, upon a motion which may be made without notice and shall take precedence over all other business, decide to proceed to any particular business out of the regular order.
+- (o) Requests for leave to move the adjournment of Parliament on matters of urgent public importance.

+- (p) Personal explanations.

+- (q) Introduction of Government Bills.

+- (r) Business motions moved by Ministers.

+- (s) Motions for leave to bring in Bills by private Members.

+- (t) Motions, with or without notice, complaining of a breach of privilege or affecting the powers and privileges of Parliament or relating to a report of the Committee of Privileges. - (u) Public business(5).

+(1A) The Speaker may vary the regular order of business for any sitting day, except where Parliament has made a decision under paragraph (2) of this Standing Order.
+A variation of the regular order of business under this paragraph for a sitting day must be indicated on the Order Paper for that sitting day.

+(2) Parliament may, upon a motion which may be made without notice and shall take precedence over all other business, decide to proceed to any particular business out of the regular order or the order as varied by the Speaker under paragraph (1A) of this Standing Order.